ChristophHaag/soundstagevr/README.md

 A full build of the project with the third-party components is included in the *bin* folder.

+## Linux

+Build the SoundStageNative Asset in Assets/SoundStageNative/SoundStageNative/ with cmake.
+The library will be placed in x86/Release subdirectory automatically.

 ### Credits
 ###### CREATED BY
 Logan Olson